 This post may contain affiliate links.

-There are a lot of funny memes and videos out right now mocking the annual pumpkin spice craze.
+There are a lot of funny memes and videos that mock the annual pumpkin spice craze.

-And now it’s fall: time for leggings and sweaters, closing up the swimming pools, buying pots of Mums in hues of rust and gold for the front steps, and yes…
+But hey, come October we’ve all just spent the summer roasting in the sun while gadding about wearing next to nothing.
+It’s a relief to cover up in leggings and sweaters, close up the swimming pools, buy pots of Mums in hues of rust and gold for the front steps, and yes…

-Also abundant now are apples, picked fresh by you (or the orchard if you’re in a hurry) and ready to be paired with this delectable spice blend!
+Though apples are abundant in fall, picked fresh by you (or by the orchard, if you’re in a hurry) apples at any time of the year are delicious paired with this delectable spice blend.

-These bars feature pumpkin spice in the form of Pumpkin Spice flavored Cheerios, a limited edition flavor that is available now.
+These bars feature pumpkin spice in the form of Pumpkin Spice flavored Cheerios, a flavor that makes an annual appearance just as we are beginning to crave it.

 I’m surprised the Cheerios folks haven’t tried this combination before!